 – Visit Marrakech!

-Your tour with Morocco Safaris begins upon landing in Casablanca, where we will drive to Casablanca and after that to Rabat.
+This 16 days tour from Casablanca begins upon landing in Casablanca, where we will drive to Casablanca and after that to Rabat.
 In Casablanca, you will see the Hassan II Mosque, the largest mosque in Morocco.
 Furthermore, we will visit Rabat – the capital of Morocco, where we will explore the Hassan Tower and the Oudaya Kasbah before we proceed to our overnight settlement in a riad at the heart of the Medina.

 After breakfast in your hotel, we will proceed towards Chefchaouen.
 Our first stop will be in Asilah, where you will have the chance to investigate the city.
 Asilah is known for the vast majority of the dividers of the Medina, which are painted by different acclaimed craftsmen from everywhere around the world.
 Your will include a visit the Skalla fortress, where you will encounter a magnificent perspective of the Medina and the sea.
 We will also drive through Tanger to get a vibe of the city.
 Furthermore, we will proceed over the lower regions of the Rif Mountains to Chefchaouen, where we will stay in a traditonal moroccan riad.